- Your State

 Micro-schools, pods, pandemic pods, and learning pods all refer to the same concept: students gathering together in a small group – with adult supervision – to learn, explore, and socialize.
 Pods themselves can take a variety of legal forms, but in general they can be separated into two categories: self-directed pod (homeschool, homeschool collaborative, or micro-school) and learning support pod.
 It’s important to understand what kind of pod you are signing up for and the requirements that go along with it.
 Learn more about learning pods.

-If your learning pod contains more than two families and will have teachers leading unique classes just for your school, it may qualify as a private school.
+If your learning pod contains more than two families and will have parents or other teachers leading unique classes just for your school, it may qualify as a private school.
 You can read more about what Texas classifies as a private school, how they’re regulated, and how to start one.

 In an effort to keep learning pods a flexible choice for families, Texas legislators passed a bill in May 2021 to protect learning pods from burdensome government regulations.